Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Chirag G. Patil, MD, is a neurosurgeon at the Brain Tumor Center and Director of the Center for Neurosurgical Outcomes Research in the Department of Neurosurgery at Cedars-Sinai.
+Chirag G. Patil, MD, is a board-certified neurosurgeon at the Brain Tumor Center and Director of the Center for Neurosurgical Outcomes Research in the Department of Neurosurgery at Cedars-Sinai.

 His clinical practice focuses on the comprehensive treatment of brain tumors and spinal disorders, he has a special interest and expertise in treating metastatic brain and spine tumors.
 He also specializes in minimally invasive treatments such as stereotactic radio surgery for brain and spine tumors, spinal disorders and neuroendoscopy.

 Dr. Patil is a very active neurological researcher conducting studies on novel brain tumor therapies, spine surgery outcomes research, radiosurgery for brain metastases, immune factors in gliomas, and treatment of pituitary tumors.
 His research has been funded by the Walter E. Dandy Fellowship of the Congress of Neurological Surgeons and the Doris Duke Charitable Foundation.
 He has co-written several chapters in a new text on meningiomas and published more than 60 articles in peer-reviewed journals.

 Dr. Patil is a member of the American Association of Neurological Surgeons, the Society for Neuro-Oncology, and the Congress of Neurological Surgeons.